ujesh-sakariya/local-deep-research/community_benchmark_results/COMMON_ISSUES.md

 ### 3. Fair Comparisons
 - Test both strategies when possible
-- The benchmarking tool automatically selects questions for consistency
+- The benchmarking tool automatically selects questions from benchmarks (e.g. SimpleQA) for consistency
 - Include all relevant configuration details in your submission

 ### 4. Resource Monitoring